-Cloud providers are incorporating novel techniques to cope with prospective aspects of trading like resource allocation over future demands and its pricing elasticity that was not foreseen before.
-To leverage the pricing elasticity of upcoming demand and supply, we employ financial option theory (future contracts) as a mechanism to alleviate the risk in resource allocation over future demands.
-This study introduces a novel Cloud Asset Pricing Tree (CAPT) model that finds the optimal premium price of the Cloud federation options efficiently.
-Providers will benefit by this model to make decisions when to buy options in advance and when to exercise them to achieve more economies of scale.
-The CAPT model adapts its structure to address the price elasticity concerns and makes the demand, price inelastic and the supply, price elastic.
-Our empirical evidences suggest that using the CAPT model, exploits the Cloud market potential as an opportunity for more resource utilization and future capacity planning.
+Abstract.
+In this study, we elaborate two economic variables which have direct impact on prospective aspects of trading like Cloud resource allocation over future demands.
+These variables are Pricing Elasticity of Demand (PEoD) and Pricing Elasticity of Provisioning (PEoP).
+To leverage the pricing elasticity of upcoming demand and supply, we employ financial option theory as a method to alleviate the risk in resource provisioning over future demands.
+Our approach finds the optimal option price of the federated resource in the Cloud to come to an equilibrium between PEoD and PEoP.
+The asset equilibrium price occurs when the supply resource pool matches the aggregate demand indicating an optimal resource utilization.
+This study proposes a novel Cloud Asset Pricing Tree (CAPT) model that finds the optimal premium price of the Cloud federation options efficiently.
+The CAPT enables cloud service providers to make proper decisions when to trade options in advance and when to exercise them to achieve more economies of scale.
+Our empirical evidences suggest that utilizing the CAPT model, exploits the Cloud federation market as an opportunity for more resource utilization and future capacity planning.